ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 ## Table {#table}

-A table in {{ ydb-short-name }} is a [relational table](https://en.wikipedia.org/wiki/Table_(database)) that contains a set of related data consisting of rows and columns.
+A table in {{ ydb-short-name }} is a [relational table](https://en.wikipedia.org/wiki/Table_(database)) containing a set of related data and made up of rows and columns.
 Each row is a set of cells that are used for storing specific types of values according to the data schema.
 The data schema defines the names and types of table columns.
 An example of a data schema is shown below.
 The `Series` table consists of four columns named `SeriesId`, `ReleaseDate`, `SeriesInfo`, and `Title` and holding data of type `Uint64?` for the first two and `String?` for the others.
 The `SeriesId` column is declared the primary key.

 ![Datamodel_of_a_relational_table](../../_assets/datamodel_rtable.png)